Discover who you are by letting go of what you’re not.

 Now, I enjoy my favorites every day.
 I prioritize versatile clothes that match my lifestyle.
 I’ve worked out two regular looks: one for work or “every day,” and an athletic or chill look.
 If I’m searching for a new top, for example, I make sure it matches what I already have or pass on it.

 Most people seem to have their “favorite” items, no matter how many clothes they own.
-My brother used to have well over 50 T-shirts, yet I watched him wear the same two or three shirts on repeat.
+The 80/20 principle seems to apply here, meaning you’re probably getting 80% of joy and usefulness from 20% of your wardrobe.
+My brother used to own well over 50 T-shirts, yet I watched him wear the same two or three shirts on repeat.
 Why not enjoy your favorites every day and be intentional about it?
 It feels great.

 4. Save your precious time and money.

 I used to love shopping.
-Most of the time, I found something new to add to my closet.
-My clothes weren’t always the highest quality, and sometimes *gasp,* I found something with the tags on that I never wore.
-It feels like finding rotten food in your fridge.
+On most shopping trips, I found something new to add to my closet.
+My clothes weren’t always the highest quality, and sometimes, *gasp,* I found something with the tags on that I never wore.
+It feels like discovering rotten food in your fridge; it’s a guilty, wasteful feeling.

 5. Reduce decision-making fatigue.